deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

 ---
-title: "Making Things Happen with Domain Events"
+title: "Modeling Facts and Reactions with Domain Events"
 date: 2026-07-25T08:14:19+03:00
 draft: false
-summary: "A practical guide to working with events in domain modeling."
+summary: "Learn how to model domain events, raise them from aggregates, and react through focused handlers without coupling facts to their consequences."
 tags: ["software-architecture", "domain-driven-design"]
 ---